yenalbert/where-is-waldo-LL/README.md

 *Node code from the modules modified to hold the above instance variables for each node.

-The linked list class has these methods:

-//adds a new tourist to the beginning of the list
+The linked list class has these methods that adds a new tourist to the beginning of the list, returns the number of tourists in the list, finds the tourist's name in the list and returns the destination:

-public void addFirst(String touristName, int passportNumber, String destinationCity)
+ - public void addFirst(String touristName, int passportNumber, String destinationCity)

-//returns the number of tourists in the list

-public int size()
+ - public int size()

-//finds the tourist's name in the list and returns the destination

-public String findNode(String touristName)
+ - public String findNode(String touristName)

 Testing class, will add 3 tourists with the addFirst method.
 Next, the findNode class will find each tourist by name and then return the destination.
 I will also use findNode to try and find a tourist that does not exist in the list.
 This program will run without errors or any unhandled exceptions.